spirosdi/frontend-code-challenge/README.md

 	- ID of the rule to execute if the function returns true (`true_id`)
 	- ID of the rule to execute if the function returns false (`false_id`)

-- Pass an object (an example of an object, and a rule is given below) to the created flow.
+- Pass an object (an example of an object and a rule is given below) to the created flow.

 The execution will end when a `null` is provided for the `true_id` (and the function returns `true`) or when `null` is provided for the `false_id` (and the function returns `false`).

 ##Constraints:
 -  The flow engine should not be circular